sciabarra/Sparkoin/README.md

 Apache Spark-based Bitcoin blockchain analyzer.

-NOTE: work in progress - nothing usabe yet
+NOTE: work in progress - use at your own risk

+No guarantee it does anything useful, works or even compile.

 ### Prerequisites